ckan/ckanext-xloader/README.rst

     nosetests --nologcapture --with-pylons=test.ini --with-coverage --cover-package=ckanext.xloader --cover-inclusive --cover-erase --cover-tests

 ----------------------------------
-Releasing a New Version of XLoader
+Releasing a new version of XLoader
 ----------------------------------

 XLoader is available on PyPI as https://pypi.org/project/ckanext-xloader.